Mewlana Jalaluddin Rumi, 1207-1273

 This is an ever-evolving life process without an endpoint.
 It is not the result of learning a skill, it is the process evoked by Michelangelo’s metaphor of removing what is unnecessary from a block of marble to reveal the lovely sculpture contained within.
 We gently and persistently remove what has been imposed from without, so that what remains is simple, wholehearted, and genuine: artistry without artifice.

-Sounding Out and Tuning In
+Sounding Out & Tuning In

-New Regular Monthly Classes On Sundays
+Regular Monthly Classes On Sundays

 After a bit of a lull I am now teaching monthly Embodied Voice classes on Sunday afternoons again.
 The idea is to offer small group classes with plenty of individual attention.

 Feldenkrais is perfectly designed to help you unlearn any vocal habits that are interfering with the freedom and spontaneity of your natural voice, and these workshops will focus on enabling these whole-self shifts.
 These workshops are not the right forum if you are mainly interested in singing songs and learning material–choirs are great for singing songs, and I am happy to help you locate one, and if you want to learn material then my private tuition is the best way for me to help you build your repertoire.

 This IS the right place to come if you want to open out your voice, expand your resonant frequencies, and discover more of your own potential and vocal individuality.
 We may well sing the odd song or two, but mainly the music-making will be focussed on improvisation and discovery, through sounding, toning, and noise-making.
 These practises do not just enhance our vocal abilities, they also have the potential for switching us into our parasympathetic rest-recuperative-repair self-healing mode, so you will come away with practises with multiple benefits for your continuing self-expansion.